 A Christmas gift of homemade candy is always a hit with sweet tooths.
-I dip these peanut rolls in chocolate, but they're yummy plain, too. —Elizabeth Hokanson, Arborg, MB
+I dip these peanut rolls in chocolate, but they're yummy plain, too. —Elizabeth Hokanson, Arborg, Manitoba

 - 1 jar (7 ounces) marshmallow creme

 - 2 to 2-1/4 cups confectioners' sugar, divided

 - 4 cups salted peanuts, chopped

 - 2 cups (12 ounces) semisweet chocolate chips

 - 2 teaspoons shortening